Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 title: Dependency Injection Segues
 ---

-Segues link ViewControllers together however they don't provide us with a standard way to pass any data.
-This is a shame as it is an extremely convienient place to do so.
-So we have a tool to create and present our screens - how can we set it up with data in a convinient way to maximise the opportunity?
+Segues link ViewControllers together, they don't pass along any data (except layout data).

-ViewControllers are given a few chances to set up each other in methods like `prepareForSegue:sender:` and their related counterparts.
+ViewControllers are given a few chances to set up each other in methods like `prepareForSegue:sender:`.
 However we don't want to tightly couple our ViewControllers.

-It is debated that not much is gained from Segues if when in a prepare method, the viewController cast it to a known type and initialised anyway.
+It is debated that not much is gained from Segues if when in a prepare method, the viewController cast it to a known type and initialises it anyway.
 Especially if the segue is performed in code.

 Here is an approach I've found successful at addressing this problem by using a **protocol**.